-Uruz is the rune of the primal, powerful aurochs.
-Although the great aurochs are now extinct, nature has provided many other immensly powerful examples for us to work with when connecting with the energy of Uruz.
+Uruz is the rune of the aurochs; a great beast similar to the modern day bison that roamed Europe, Asia and North Africa.
+These powerful, primal creatures are now extinct but nature has provided many other immensely powerful examples for us to work with when connecting with the energy of Uruz.
 Think of the blue whale, the grand canyon or any other aspect of the natural world that makes you forget yourself in the contemplation of the vastness and power of creation.

 Both the elements of earth and water are associated with Uruz through the symbolism of the aurochs and the drinking horn.
 Although I have found no traditional connection, for me, this rune also has strong lunar qualities (Jan Fries also makes this connection in Helrunar: A Manual of Rune Magick).
-This may be because of associations in the Western magical tradition between the moon, horns and the bull but I think it goes deeper than that.
+This may be because of associations in the Western magical tradition between the shape of the crescent moon and the horns of the bull but I think it goes deeper than that.
 Like Uruz, the moon speaks of purity, of peace and solitude, but also of power and of the deep currents that govern life on Earth.

 Aurochs is fearless and greatly horned